-The Immigration Services Agency aggregates and publishes the number of people working under the SSW qualification every six months (previously every three months until 2022).
-According to the data, the population ratio by country or age is as follows.
+The Immigration Services Agency compiles and publishes the number of people working under Specified Skilled Worker status once every half year (once every three months until 2022).
+According to that data, the population ratios by country and age group are as follows.

-As of the end of June 2024, 2,585 people are working in the industrial product manufacturing field under the Specified Skilled Worker program.
-Most of the workers come from the Asian region, with Vietnam, the Philippines, Indonesia, and Myanmar ranking in that order.
+As of the end of June 2024, 2,585 people work in the industrial product manufacturing field under Specified Skilled Worker status.
+By region, most workers are from Asia, with Vietnam, the Philippines, Indonesia, and Myanmar being the top countries of origin.

-The Specified Skilled Worker system started in 2019, and the number of people working in the industrial product manufacturing field has increased by about 2.5 times over the past three years.
-It is expected that the number of accepted workers will continue to grow in the future.
+Although the Specified Skilled Worker system began in 2019, the number of people working in industrial product manufacturing under this status has increased by about 2.5 times over the past three years, and the number of accepted workers is expected to continue expanding.

 source : 出入国在留管理庁(https://www.moj.go.jp/isa/applications/ssw/zairyuarchive.html)

-There are two systems for accepting foreign workers: the Technical Intern Training Program and the SSW Program, but their purposes and characteristics are quite different.
+There are two systems for accepting foreign workers: the Technical Intern Training Program and the Specified Skilled Worker System, but their purposes and characteristics are very different.

-The Technical Intern Training Program aims to equip young people from developing countries with Japanese technical skills, enabling them to contribute to their home countries' development after returning.
-The main purpose is skill acquisition, and it is positioned as training rather than labor.
-Therefore, job changes are not allowed, and the maximum duration is five years.
+The Technical Intern Training Program aims to help young people from developing countries acquire Japanese technical skills and contribute to the development of their home countries after returning.
+Its main purpose is skill acquisition, and it is positioned as training rather than labor.
+Therefore, job changes are not allowed, and the maximum period is five years.

-On the other hand, the SSW Program was established to supplement Japan's labor shortage.
-There are two types, SSW 1 and SSW 2, which accept foreign workers as immediate assets.
-Job changes are allowed, and in SSW 2, it is possible to bring family members and even apply for permanent residency.
-A test to prove skills and Japanese language ability is required, and workers with practical experience are preferred.
+On the other hand, the Specified Skilled Worker System was established to help address Japan's labor shortage.
+There are Specified Skilled Worker (i) and (ii), and the system accepts foreign workers as job-ready workers.
+Job changes are possible, and under Specified Skilled Worker (ii), bringing family members and obtaining permanent residency may also be possible.
+Tests to prove skills and Japanese language ability are required, and people with practical experience may have an advantage.

 2-1 Job Description